thaliaarchi/notes/logic/e-graphs/reglog.md

 src/function/table.rs.
 What about merging provenance, since nodes can be constructed in multiple ways?

-Do regions need to be a sort like `UnstableFn`?
-What does optir do for this?

 Values, if stored directly, could benefit from heterogeneous widths.
 Kinda like JIT specialization.